Healthy Recipes Blog

 The ingredients needed to make spaghetti squash boats.

-The full list of ingredients and exact measurements are listed in the recipe card below.
+See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

-• Topping: I like to use pepperoni.
+• Topping: I use pepperoni.

 • Grated parmesan: It's best to use finely grated parmesan and not coarsely shredded, although if all you have is shredded, you can use that.